Rights and permissions

 Permission grantors usually detail the exact wording to be used (and often its placement as well).
 You should follow their instructions precisely.
 Include this information on your Journals Permissions Tracker [MS Word, 54KB] and send the completed version to your editorial contact with your final manuscript.
 Please note that it is our requirement that items being used under copyright exceptions are accompanied by a full acknowledgement to the original source.

-An acknowledgement in the following form should be included, together with a link to the published version on the publisher’s website: “This is a post-peer-review, pre-copyedit version of an article published in [insert journal title].
-The final authenticated version is available online at: http://dx.doi.org/[insert DOI]
+An acknowledgement in the following form should be included, together with a link to the definitive version on our website: “This is a post-peer-review, pre-copyedit version of an article published in [insert journal title XXX here].
+The definitive publisher-authenticated version [insert complete citation information here, including DOI] is available online at: [insert URL here]”]

 Please contact the relevant journal Publishing Manager if you require assistance with the correct online citation details.
 Details are available on the journal’s product page.